 Take a leisurely walking tour through Central Park, NYC’s most famous backdrop.

-- Groups of 3 Price shown is per ticket
+- Up to 22 Passengers Minimum of 3 | Price shown is per ticket

 On Location Tours’ NYC TV & Movie Tour leads you to New York City’s best filming locations!
 On this guided sightseeing bus tour you get to see over 60 NYC locations featured in your favorite TV shows and movies.
 Get a taste for the magic that makes this city the greatest city in the world while learning about the film industry’s best-kept secrets.

 This tour travels through much of Manhattan while highlighting the specific TV and movie locations that are the tour’s focus.
 As a result, families and friends often find this experience an ideal way to tour the city!
 While the NYC movie tour does not visit such Manhattan landmarks as the Statue of Liberty or Empire State Building, you will be visiting neighborhoods such as Greenwich Village, Chelsea, SoHo, and Tribeca.

 So sit back and relax as your tour guide leads you through the most filmed city in the world, all from the comfort of a bus with AC in the summer and heat in the winter.
 Follow in the footsteps of your favorite characters when you hop off at different NYC locations throughout your tour.

 What Will You See On This Tour?